suzuki-shunsuke/run-ci/README.md

 `run-ci` provides the following sub commands.

 * update-pr: run CI by updating the reference of the pull request's branch for a moment and restoring it immediately
-* merge: merge the base branch to the feature branch

 `update-pr` does the following things by GitHub API